KMAnker/IAV_ancestral_reconstruction/README.md

-# IAV ancestral reconstruction at the swine-human interface - Klara
+# IAV ancestral reconstruction at the swine-human interface

 Pipeline, scripts, and data for the paper: